TSS Duke of Lancaster (1955): Fun ShipDuke of Lancaster arrived in Llanerch-y-Mor, North Wales, from Barrow-in-Furness in August 1979 to start her new life as a business venture and retail complex named "the Fun Ship". Owner John Rowley saw a legal loophole whereby the venue would be able to circumvent the then Sunday trading laws, as these did not apply to ships. However, there were frequent legal battles with the local councils, and the owners closed the business in 2004 and "walked away". Subsequent owners have faced similar issues.

-Despite having large amounts of its exterior paintwork covered in rust, the interior of the ship is in good condition.
-It was featured in the 2011 series of BBC Two's Coast.
+The dock built around the ship with aggregates was filled with sand to prevent drifting after the Towyn storm` in the 1980s.
+An F.B.
+18 – FCB ferroconcrete barge was also put in place.
+The 1941 barge Rea 3 (No. 182422) was towed from Liverpool on 19 August 1981 as a water source for possible fire emergencies for the ship.

+Another concrete barge, Elmarine, launched on 4 January 1919, the first of her type and heralded as "the lightest sea-going concrete boat in the world", was previously positioned in the dock as a groyne; however over decades this was filled in and is now used as a breakwater.

-In early 2012 several local arcade game collectors made a deal with Solitaire Liverpool Ltd and were able to purchase most of the coin-operated machines left behind inside the ship at the time the Fun Ship closed.
+In early 2012, several local arcade game collectors made a deal with Solitaire Liverpool Ltd and were able to purchase most of the coin-operated machines left behind inside the ship at the time the Fun Ship closed.
 Removing the games required the use of cranes and other heavy lifting equipment.

 Art gallery

 The plan was to transform the ship into the largest open air art gallery in the UK.
 As of August 2012, the Latvian graffiti artist "KIWIE" was commissioned to spraypaint a design on the ship.
 The ship was covered with graffiti described as "bright and surreal".
 The first phase of the project saw Kiwie and other European graffiti artists paint murals on the ship between August and November 2012, and the second phase (starting at the end of March 2013) included the work of British-based artists such as Snub23, Spacehop, Dan Kitchener and Dale Grimshaw.
 One of the artworks is a picture of the ship's first captain, John 'Jack' Irwin.
 However in 2017 both sides of the ship were painted black.

-As of 2021 the interior of the ship was undergoing restoration work and deck areas refurbished for use as a dockside attraction.
+In 2021 some work was being done on the interior of the ship and deck areas refurbished for anticipated use as a dockside attraction.
+In 2022 the ship was used as a 1957-era film set for an ITV series.
+However the restoration project encountered difficulties and stalled.
+As of early 2024 the future of the ship was uncertain.
+Due to illegal dumping activity near the ship, a local proposal would place vehicle barriers at the ship's access road.
+Without emergency vehicle access the ship could not be open to the public.